devevangel/lilly-coding-interview/SOLUTION.md

 - 'nodemon' npm package for allowing my code changes to be observed without restarting the Node server
 - 'try-catch' surrounded error-prone code in a try-catch block to catch potential errors and show user-friendly responses.
 - 'functions': Used custom functions to accomplish mission objectives.
+- 'error handler': A custom function that sends meaningful error messages with the appropriate status code to the client.